NMRExchangeFormat/NEF/Charter.md

 specific extensions.

-The NEF consortium relies on consensus between the participants as the only possible basis for a successful project.The charter therefore has only minimal provision for dealing with disputes.
+The NEF consortium relies on consensus between the participants as the only possible basis for a successful project.
+The charter therefore has only minimal provision for dealing with disputes.

 In order to be accepted by all participants, it is important that the NEF does